ShirleyBWang/my_website/content/home/teaching.md

 +++

 ## **PSY 1900: Introduction to Statistics for the Behavioral Sciences**
-In Fall 2019  I will be a teaching fellow for PSY 1900 with [Patrick Mair](https://psychology.fas.harvard.edu/people/patrick-mair).
-I will cover the following topics using R:
+I am currently a teaching fellow for PSY 1900 with [Patrick Mair](https://psychology.fas.harvard.edu/people/patrick-mair).
+I lead two lab sections per week and cover the following topics in R:

 * Descriptive Statistics
 * Data Visualization